charliecalvert/CloudNotes/Assignments/DataMasterFinalPrep.md

 We need to be sure that not all anchors end up sending code to the series of **.when** methods in **control.js**.
 Here is the code that does the sorting out.
 Please note that I'm ensuring that all the anchors that I want routed to **control.js** have:

-- a DIV with the class
+- a DIV or some other HTML element with the class **.databaseOptions**
+  - In particular, I add that class to the **navigationBar** in the menu to meet this requirement.
 - a UL
 - an LI
 - and an anchor.